Skip to content

 Iteration Speed (How Long 1 Step Takes)

-For example, this means that in the same time that you run euler for 20 steps, it takes about the same time to run dpm_2 for 10 steps.
+For example, it takes the same amount of time to run euler for 20 steps and to run dpmpp_sde for 10 steps.

-dpm_fast is a bit special; This sampler switches between the DPM-3, DPM-2, and DPM-1 algorithm in a way that the total amount of time spent is the same as euler if you set the same amount of steps.
-Each step may take differing amounts of time.
+• dpm_fast switches between the DPM-3, DPM-2, and DPM-1 algorithm in a way that the total time spent is the same as euler if you set the same amount of steps, while each step may take differing amounts of time.

 • ddpm